 As our time in Brazil came to an end we had to make a massive journey to Bolivia.
-Of course, we looked at flights but given the lack of adventure and price tag, we opted to travel by land using the famous Deat Train in Bolivia.
+Of course, we looked at flights but given the lack of adventure and price tag, we opted to travel by land using the famous Death Train in Bolivia.

 Our journey from Brazil to Bolivia by land (complete guide linked) was a long one.
-It involved hopping on many different busses and visiting small rural towns.
+It involved hopping on many different buses and visiting small rural towns.
 However, the most interesting part of the journey was our overnight trip on the Death Train.

 But what is the Death Train in Bolivia and should you be worried about taking it?
-Well that answer isn’t as straight for ward as you’d think.
-So in this guide I’ll share our experience on the Death Train in Bolivia and tell you all the info you need to know before you go!
+Well, that answer isn’t as straightforward as you’d think.
+So in this guide, I’ll share our experience on the Death Train in Bolivia and tell you all the info you need to know before you go!

 What is The Death Train exactly?

 The Death Train is a train that operates regularly in Bolivia between Puerto Quijarro and the city of Santa Cruz.
 Because Puerto Quijarro sits right on the border with Brazil, it is a common route for people traveling from the economic hub in Bolivia of Santa Cruz to and from Brazil.